l3qua/OpenCore-Install-Guide/troubleshooting/extended/post-issues.md

 3. Re-enabling S3 and disabling s0ix:
 **Note:** This only applies to **some** Dell laptops.
 If your DSDT has `_S3` in it, the following fixes will work.

-a.
-Grab the SSDT and ACPI rename from [meghan6's repo](https://github.com/meghan06/DellAOAC-Hotpatch).
+* Grab the SSDT and ACPI rename from [meghan6's repo](https://github.com/meghan06/DellAOAC-Hotpatch).
-b.
-Verify the ACPI pathing is correct for your device.
+* Verify the ACPI pathing is correct for your device.
-c.
-Place `SSDT-S3.aml` into your ACPI folder.
+* Place `SSDT-S3.aml` into your ACPI folder.
-d.
-Paste the ACPI rename into `ACPI -> Patch`.
+* Paste the ACPI rename into `ACPI -> Patch`.
-e.
-Disable hibernation within macOS:
+* Disable hibernation within macOS:

 ```sh
 sudo pmset -a hibernatemode 0